BOsterbuhr/DemocracyDonations/README.md

 # DemocracyDonations
 A platform for transparent donations

-To run application:
+To run application, run these two commands in the terminal:

-export FLASK_APP=node_server.py

-flask run --port 8000
+python3 node_server.py
 python3 run_app.py